Dzikriananda/CalorieGuru-MobileApp/README.md

 Calorie Guru is designed to help users easily log their daily calorie consumption, providing a convenient way to monitor their diet and make informed decisions about their nutrition.
 This app simplifies the process of keeping track of calories consumed throughout the day.

 # Ready to Use!
 This project comes pre-configured with Firebase for authentication, Firestore for the database, and certain APIKEY.
-The necessary configurations are already set up, allowing you to dive straight into using the application without any additional setup (please read note about the APIKEY below)
+The necessary configurations are already set up, allowing you straight into using the application without any additional setup (please read note about the APIKEY below)

 # Technologies Used